BlockchainCommons/developer-web-site/_pages/clubs.md

 * Dissidents organizing without surveillance
 * Journalists privately talking with sources
 * Long-term archival that outlives companies
+* Credentials that must survive institutional collapse
 * Emergency coordination during outages
 * Cooperative governance for non-profits
+* Identity without the need for state permission

 ## How Do Gordian Clubs Work?